View Profile Page

+Dr. Julian Brash's research and teaching interests lie at the intersection of anthropology, geography, and interdisciplinary urban studies.
+They include urban development and politics, economic development policy, urban neoliberalism, the politics of space and place, urban identity, political economy, aesthetics and design, and the study of North American society and culture.
 Dr. Brash's 2011 book "Bloomberg's New York: Class and Governance in the Luxury City," published by the University of Georgia press, focused on how Mayor Michael Bloomberg's corporate and technocratic approach to urban governance fared in the contentious arena of New York City development politics.
-His work has been published in Urban Anthropology, Critique of Anthropology, Social Text, Cultural Geography and Antipode.
-Dr. Brash is active in the Society for the Anthropology of North America.
+His work has been published in Urban Anthropology, City & Society, Urbanities, Critique of Anthropology, Social Text, Cultural Geography, Antipode and in a number of edited volumes.
+Dr. Brash is the editor-in-chief of the journal City & Society and has held several leadership positions in the Society for the Anthropology of North America.

 Before joining the anthropology faculty at Montclair State University, Dr. Brash was an assistant professor of anthropology at the University of Toledo, where he taught in the Department of Sociology & Anthropology, the Department of Geography & Planning, and the PhD program in Spatially Integrated Social Science.
 He received his PhD from the Anthropology Program of the Graduate Center of the City University of New York in 2006.
 He also holds a Masters Degree in Urban Planning from Columbia University and a BA in Political Science from Haverford College.